Let’s talk about vendors.

 Whether you do it or you delegate the job to someone else, you need to establish processes for overseeing everything about your relationship with all types of vendors.

-Before we dive into how to build a solid vendor management process, let’s take a look at why it’s so critical to have these processes in the first place.
+Before we dive into how to build a solid Vendor Management Guide, let’s take a look at why it’s so critical to have these processes in the first place.
 Knowing what’s really at stake helps you address vendors and extend your data privacy obligations along your entire supply chain.

 Vendors can pose: